organisciak/dissertation/document/2_crowdsourcing.md

  that "the human participation is directed by the computational system or process".

 As noted by @law_human_2011, Turing defined the purpose of computers as carrying out operations that humans would normally do.
-Human Computation, then, refers to utilizing humans for operations that computers are not capable of performing yet.
+Human computation, is humans performing work that computers would normally do, but are not yet able to.

 By this definition, much human computation aligns with crowdsourcing, but large swaths of crowdsourcing are not relevant to human computation.
 For example, creative crowdsourcing projects like T-shirt design website Threadless are not human computation.
-Inversely, human computation does not have to be sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_human_2011].
+Inversely, human computation does not have to be sustained by an open call; a more traditionally employed closed system can suffice [@law_human_2011].

 The paradigm of computation in human computation is just a subset of ways that crowds can collaborate in crowdsourcing, and human computation can be performed without the modality of multiple collaborators seen in crowdsourcing.

  **Commons-based peer production** and **user innovation**.

-Recent cultural observers have noted the behaviours seen in crowdsourcing through various lens.
+Recent cultural observers have noted the behaviours seen in crowdsourcing through various lenses.
 Crowdsourcing emerges from various affordances -- both technical and social [@wellman_social_2003] -- of modern information networks.
 Such as was seen with open-source software development, networked society encourages new forms of cultural creation, not by intention but by consequence of the type of connectedness it allows.